 Cost for your first session is £20, and can be paid by cash or bank transfer on the day.

 Your session times run for 60 minutes, once a week.
 Sessions are also open-ended, this means you can continue therapy for as long as we both feel you need this for and can be reviewed at any time.
 You may prefer to only come for a set amount of weeks, depending on your circumstances.

 Your sessions will always take place in the Counselling room, unless it has been pre-planned to have sessions online or outside the building by the River Dart which may involve walking and talking, or sitting on a bench outside.
+Sessions can also take place at your college or school privately in a designated room.
 This would not take place without your permission, and would also involve planning and discussion beforehand.

 You do not have to bring anything apart from an open mind.

 For the times that you may not be able to make a session, or if you live quite far away from the office and cannot travel to the counselling room, Online Counselling is available to you.

 I use software called VSee, which is a highly encrypted application similar to Skype where we can either online messenger chat, or speak and see each other using video chat, and also be able to share files and type.
 VSee is free to use and download onto your computer, tablet or mobile phone.